xenforo-ltd/docs/docs/linux-dev.md

 # Linux development environment with concurrent PHP versions

 To get the most out of the XenForo framework, you'll want to have a local webserver capable of running XenForo, along with capable debugger and a code editor that understands the code and can help you get around it.

 Thankfully, these requirements are now simple to meet and won't cost you anything.

 The following document and accompanying video will guide you step-by-step to installing everything you need to get started on a system based on Ubuntu Linux.

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/yzWzKjtvUIw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
----

-As with our [macOS development environment](macos-dev.md), this configuration will allow you to run **multiple versions of PHP *at the same time***, so you could run instances of XenForo 1.5 on PHP 5.6, XenForo 2.1 on PHP 7.4 and XenForo 2.2 on PHP 8.0 if you wanted to, **without** having to manually switch the PHP version whenever you want to access a particular version.
+As with our [macOS development environment](macos-dev.md), this configuration will allow you to run **multiple versions of PHP _at the same time_**, so you could run instances of XenForo 1.5 on PHP 5.6, XenForo 2.1 on PHP 7.4 and XenForo 2.2 on PHP 8.0 if you wanted to, **without** having to manually switch the PHP version whenever you want to access a particular version.

 Much of the explanation for what we're doing here can be found in our [macOS guide](macos-dev.md), so this document will be fairly short and to the point.
 If you'd like to just grab the install script then proceed straight to [configuring](#configuring), do so [here](files/linux/install-ubuntu.sh).